11:45 a.m. – 3 p.m. Tuesday, October 16, 2018 (includes lunch)*

 11:45 a.m. – 3 p.m.
 Monday October 22, 2018 (includes lunch)*

 Location: Hallam Auditorium (Room 206) at NIMBioS, in Claxton Building, 1122 Volunteer Blvd.

 Models have been useful in diverse fields, ranging from education to political science to public health to psychology to chemistry to engineering and even into the arts.
 Mathematical models can increase impact and generality of empirical research results from specific systems, help generate novel hypotheses, and help reduce empirical burdens for testing complex interactions.
-No matter what your field, join us for an afternoon to learn how they can help you!
+Researchers from many fields joined us for an afternoon to learn how models could help them!

 Hosted by the new Mathematical Modeling Consulting Center (MMCC) at NIMBioS